hotosm/learnosm/beginner/start_josm.rst

 ................

-* We want to be able to use satellite imagery when we are making our maps, so let’s add that from the Preferences window.
+* We want to be able to use satellite imagery when we are making our maps, so let's add that from the Preferences window.
 On the left side of the Preferences window there are different icons for different settings.
-Click on the icon that says “WMS TMS”.
+Click on the icon that says "WMS TMS".

   .. figure:: ../_static/wms_tms.png
      :align: center